algorithmiaio/algorithmia-ci-action/README.md

 ```

 ```
-  regular_api_key - (required) - An Algorithmia api key that has execute access for the algorithm you wish to test, read more about that [here](https://algorithmia.com/developers/platform/customizing-api-keys) mgmt_api_key - (required) - your Algorithmia Management API key, which you can learn about [here](https://algorithmia.com/developers/algorithm-development/algorithm-management). api_address - (optional) - The Algorithmia API cluster address you wish to connect to, if using a private cluster; please provide the correct path to your environment. algorithm_name - (required) - The algorithmia algorithm name for project you're testing.
+  api_key - (required) - An Algorithmia api key that has execute access for the algorithm you wish to test, has full access for algorithms. read more about that [here](https://algorithmia.com/developers/platform/customizing-api-keys) api_address - (optional) - The Algorithmia API cluster address you wish to connect to, if using a private cluster; please provide the correct path to your environment. algorithm_name - (required) - The algorithmia algorithm name for project you're testing.
 This algorithm name must refer to the github repository you attach this action to in order to work properly. version_schema - (optional) - The [semantic version](https://semver.org/) parameter that will get incremented whenever this action gets triggered.
 May be "Major", "Minor", or "Revision"